Edgeworth/memerna/README.md

 In all cases where an ordering of base_t p is used (e.g. data tables), it will be ACGU.

 ### Building
+The rest of this document uses $MRNA to locate the memerna directory.

 Run git submodule init and git submodule update to pull in external dependencies.
 Memerna requires a modern C++ compiler that supports C++14.